 Terrorist threat worldwide

-Only use recommended tour operators and ensure they have proper safety equipment before participating in extreme or eco-tourist activities.
+Only use recommended tour operators and check they have proper safety equipment before participating in extreme or eco-tourist activities.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment isn't available, use another provider.

 For trips less than three months, you can drive a vehicle with an International Driving Permit.